 - Frame by frame editing and previewing for a precise result.

 - Faster processing speed with full GPU acceleration.

-Now download and install VideoProc Vlogger and make a time lapse of your own from either photos or videos.
+Now download and install VideoProc Vlogger and make a time lapse video of your own from photos or normal videos.

 Step 1.
 Open VideoProc Vlogger and create a new project.

 Double click the VideoProc Vlogger icon on your desktop to launch it.
 Complete settings for the file name, location, resolution, and frame rate to create a new project.
 Or you can open an existing project.